 |🎁 Free Plan||✅|

 |📀 Operating Systems||Windows, Android, Mac, iOS|

 RISK-FREE FOR 60 DAYS — TRY AVIRA NOW

 Avira Full Review

 Avira offers excellent malware protection, a wide range of useful extras, and an intuitive dashboard, all for a really good price.

-Avira’s malware scanner has perfect 100% malware detection rates, its web protections are excellent at detecting and blocking online threats, and its password manager is as good as most standalone password managers.
+Its malware scanner has perfect 100% malware detection rates, its web protection is excellent at detecting and blocking online threats, and its password manager is as good as most standalone password managers.

 Avira also has the best free plan on the market, as well as competitively priced premium plans that offer more value than most other antiviruses.